NewGuy103/syncServer/docs/docs/client-interface.md

 )
 ```

-Where the list is the files that uploaded successfully, and the dict includes all the files that did not
+Where the list is the files that uploaded successfully, and the dictionary includes all the files that did not
 upload successfully.

+The upload and modify routes in the server script are functionally identical, only difference is that upload creates
+the file if it doesn't exist, while modify updates an existing file.

 ### `remove`

 ---

 **Parameters:**